By Joe Herrera, Founder of 915 Home Buyers — updated August 20, 2026

 That trade-off is real.
 A direct sale to a cash buyer may come in below full retail value, but it can save months of cleanup, contractor coordination, showings, negotiations, and holding costs.
 For many families, especially when probate is already draining enough energy, that certainty matters.

 A cash buyer is usually looking at the bigger picture.
 They may be willing to buy the house as-is, handle leftover belongings, take care of repairs after closing, and work within the probate timeline.
-That does not erase the legal steps, but it can remove a lot of the practical friction.
+That doesn’t erase the legal steps, but it can remove a lot of the practical friction.

 The exact paperwork depends on the case, but buyers and title companies commonly need the death certificate, probate court filings, letters testamentary or letters of administration, and the will if there is one.
 They may also need information about heirs, payoff statements for any mortgage, tax records, and property details.